-The Admissions Policy for academic year (2017/18) is shown below.
+The Admissions Policy for academic year (2023/24) is shown below.
 For Admissions Policies for other years, please see About Us/Statutory Information/Policies.

 As an Academy School we set our own Admissions Policy.
-If we are full in any year we use siblings, our linked schools and distance from the school as our key criteria to determine places.
+If we are full in any year, we use siblings, our linked schools and distance from the school as our key criteria to determine places.
 As we do not have a catchment area it is much easier for families who live in our community to secure a place.

 Admission Criteria that all schools use in the event of over-subscription – in priority order:

-The Cowplain School’s admission criteria:
+The Cowplain School’s admission criteria are: